yunjey/show-attend-and-tell/README.md

 <br/>

-## Results
+## Result
-Below is a visualization of the (soft) attention weights for each generated word.
+Below are visualizations for the attention model.

-If you want to get more training details or visualization results, see `evaluate_model.ipynb`.
+If you want to get more details, see `evaluate_model.ipynb`.

 <br/>

 ####Training data

 #####(1) Generated caption: A plane flying in the sky with a landing gear down.